ngerritsen/wecodetheweb-hexo/source/_posts/easy-modals-with-react-hooks.md

 ReactDOM.render(<App />, document.getElementById('app'));
 ```

 First off we pass in the the toggle itself.
 It's a simple button, but the interesting part is that it is wrapped in an arrow function, this is how you pass in a _render prop_.
-Because we do it like this, the button now has access to the `open` function, so that we can open the toggle on click.
+Because we do it like this, the button now has access to the `show` function, so that we can open the modal on click.

-For the content we do the same as for the toggle, this time it gets the `close` function, so that we can use it for a close button in the modal.
+For the content we do the same as for the toggle, this time it gets the `hide` function, so that we can use it for a close button in the modal.

 > In this example the `ToggleContent` component provides us with only one argument for each render prop.
-But you could make it even more flexible by passing the `open`, `close` and `isOpen` arguments to both render props.
+But you could make it even more flexible by passing the `show`, `hide` and `isShown` arguments to both render props.
 This way you can do even more complex interactions in your user interface.

 ## Creating an actual Modal